ssorpg/MyGenome/BLASTGenome.md

 # BLAST Your Genome

 After BUSCO has run, we can now BLAST our genome against a repeat-masked version of the B71 reference genome.
-This will allow us to compare genomes across classmates, and to confirm that our genome fits within the 40kb (mb?) length requirement on NCBI.
+This will allow us to compare genomes across classmates, and to confirm that our genome fits within the 40mb length requirement on NCBI.

 1. `ssh` into the MCC VM